V1EngineeringInc/FluidNC_Configs/README.md

 # FluidNC_Configs
-Configuration and support files for the FluidNC boards typically used and V1 Engineering.
+Configuration and support files for the FluidNC boards typically used with the V1 Engineering CNC machines.

 Detailed info and other links - [V1 Docs](https://docs.v1e.com/electronics/jackpot/)